galeone/galeone.github.io/_posts/2018-11-04-tensorflow-2-models-migration-and-new-design.md

 The GAN implementation in Tensorflow 1.x and its conversion in Tensorflow 2.x should be a clear example of the mindset change required to work with the new version.

 Overall I think Tensorflow 2.x will improve the quality of the framework and it will standardize and simplifies how to use it.
+New users that never seen a static-graph approach and are used to work with imperative languages could find the eager mode a good entry point to the Tensorflow world.

-There are certain parts of the update that I don't like, but are just my personal opinions:
+However, there are certain parts of the update that I don't like (please not that those are just my personal opinions):

 - The focus on the eager execution and make it the default: it looks too much a marketing move to me.
 It looks like Tensorflow wants to chase PyTorch (eager by default)
+- The missing 1:1 compatibility with static-graph and eager (and the possibility of mixing them) could create a mess in big projects IMHO: it would be hard to maintain this projects
 - Switching to a Keras based approach is a good move, but it makes the graph visualized in Tensorboard *really* ugly.
-In fact, the variables and the graphs are defined globally, and the `tf.named_scope` (invoked every time a Keras Model is called, in order to share the variables easily) that creates a new "block" in the tensorflow graph, is separated by the graph it uses internally and it has in the list of the input nodes all the variables of the model - this makes the graph visualization of tensorboard pretty much useless and that's a pity for such a good tool.
+In fact, the variables and the graphs are defined globally, and the `tf.named_scope` (invoked every time a Keras Model is called, in order to share the variables easily) that creates a new "block" in the Tensorflow graph, is separated by the graph it uses internally and it has in the list of the input nodes all the variables of the model - this makes the graph visualization of Tensorboard pretty much useless and that's a pity for such a good tool.

 If you liked the article feel free to share it using the buttons below and don't hesitate to comment to let me know if there's something wrong/that can be improved in the article.